 - Freeze meat and broth together.

-- On serving day, reheat beef and broth on stove top (or microwave) for about 15 minutes or until hot throughout.
+- On serving day, reheat beef and broth on the stovetop for about 15 minutes or until hot throughout, or microwave for just a couple of minutes until hot.
 Serve on sandwich buns with cheese slices.

 Family Favorite Slow Cooker French Dip Recipe